REMEDI4ALL/.github/README.md

-# .github
+# Overview of the REMEDI4ALL project

-Overview on the REMEDI4ALL project
+The REMEDi4ALL project has received funding from the European Union’s Horizon Europe Research & Innovation programme under grant agreement No 101057442.